-Parenting is properly one of the most challenging experiences in one’s life.
+Parenting is probably one of the most challenging experiences in one’s life.
 But one of the interesting facts about parenting is that every parent is different in how they raise their child and there is no set-in-stone way.

-There are several factors because of this; one being that your personality dictates what your parenting style will be, but it is also based on your experience around other parents and the parent that you want you to be.
+There are several factors because of this; one being that your personality dictates what your parenting style will be, but it is also based on your experience around other parents and the parent that you want to be.

 In the 1960s, Diana Baumrind, a developmental psychologist at the University of California at Berkeley came up with 4 main styles of parenting.
 This has been redefined and remodelled by Maccoby and Martin in the 1980s, but the basis of the 4 is still the same.

 Authoritarian parents: tend to lay down strict rules with little input from the child.

 Authoritative (or supportive) parents: have firm expectations, but they also listen to their child and are more nurturing and forgiving.